LennartHennigs/RG35XX-H-Notes/README.md

 - Some Emulators need BIOS files to run.
 - Check for missing/needed BIOS files via: \
 `Main Menu > Game Settings > Missing Bios Check`. \
-You can also select `All` to see all possibly needed ROM files.
+- Or select `All` to see all possibly needed ROM files.
 - Or [see all needed ROMS](https://github.com/batocera-linux/batocera.linux/blob/master/package/batocera/core/batocera-scripts/scripts/batocera-systems) here.
 - Find them online...
-- Copy them in the `bios/` folder of your SD card.
+- Copy them into your SD card's `bios/` folder.
 - Turn on the device.
 - Check if they are correct: \
 `Main Menu > Game Settings > Missing Bios Check`